kyma-project/community/collaboration/sig-core/decisions/dr-001-Technologies.md

 The decision is to use the **Go** language for all new implementations in Kyma.
 Go allows to create very efficient applications with low memory usage and a vast set of system libraries.
 Many projects which Kyma depends on are written in Go, including Kubernetes.

-Use the following front-end technologies within Kyma:
+Use the following frontend technologies within Kyma:

 * Open UI5
 * Angular (version 4 and later)